-Zoe Dent – the BodyLove Pilates expert nutritionist – is back with great tips for wholefood eating during your Second Trimester.
+Our BodyLove Mamas expert nutritionist, Zoe Dent, gives us some great tips for wholefood eating during your Second Trimester.

 Second Trimester Foods

-in one go.
-Butter is also high in vitamin K2, which is critical for proper skeletal
+Butter is also high in vitamin K2, which is critical for the proper skeletal

 formation and genetic expression.